harplife/zettelkasten/study_LearnOpenGL_Camera.md

 >- The Callback function receives several parameters that are convenient to use.
 >- The Callback function seems to work alongside the Render Loop, not inside; meaning it's not blocked by any of the processes that happen inside the Render Loop.
 >- The Callback function seems to run only when there's a key input, whereas `glfwGetKey` runs and checks for every keys (that are set).
+>
+>However, it turns out the `glfwSetKeyCallback` has some disadvantages over `glfwGetKey`:
+>- The frequency at which the callback function is checked is not determined by OpenGL itself, but by the underlying operating system's event handling.
+Meaning, movement by key input could differ by machines' spec, regardless of the Render Rate.
+>- Since the callback function is not tied to the Render Loop, it's difficult to apply Variable Time Step.
+In fact, when I tried with the callback function, the movement did not seem smooth at all.

+- WASD key movement implementation with `glfwGetKey` (replacing the callback function):

 ```C++
 void processInput(GLFWwindow* window)